-After two years on the show, Gosling made appearances in a number of series including Road to Avonlea, Ready or Not, Goosebumps, Flash Forward, Psi Factor, and Hercules: The Legendary Journeys.
+After two years on the show, Ryan made appearances in a number of series including Road to Avonlea, Ready or Not, Goosebumps, Flash Forward, Psi Factor, and Hercules: The Legendary Journeys.

 Following his first role in a feature film, Frankenstein and Me (1996), he landed a regular gig in the series Breaker High playing Sean Hanlon.
 The short-lived series forced Gosling to look for work and he earned parts in telefilms, Nothing Too Good for a Cowboy and The Unbelievables and the title role in the New Zealand-filmed series, Young Hercules.

 In 2007 he received an Oscar nomination for his work in Half Nelson (2006), in which he played a drug addicted junior high school teacher.
 In 2011, he was nominated for a Golden Globe for his performance in Blue Valentine followed by two more in 2011 for The Ides of March and Crazy, Stupid, Love.
 Following the success of these projects, Gosling topped it off with two more notable roles, the first as a 1940s cop taking on the East Coast Mafia in Gangster Squad (2013) and the second as a motorcycle stunt rider in The Place Beyond the Pines (2013).
-He will next be seen in the French-Danish thriller Only God Forgives (2013).
+He also starred in the French-Danish thriller Only God Forgives in 2013.

-When relaxing, Gosling enjoys playing music, specifically jazz on guitar and piano, reading, and horseback riding.
-He is currently dating his The Place Beyond the Pines co-star Eva Mendes—the pair first got together in September 2011.
+When relaxing, Ryan enjoys playing music, specifically jazz on guitar and piano, reading, and horseback riding.
+He has two daughters, Esmeralda and Amada Lee, with his The Place Beyond the Pines co-star Eva Mendes.

 Ryan Gosling Filmography